 semester, the motorist's parking permit shall be revoked for the remainder of the

 semester or a period of four weeks during which classes are in session, whichever

 is greater.
 The motorist may not apply for restoration of the parking permit until

 the end of the semester in which the motorist is enrolled as a student or employed

 or the four-week period, whichever applies.
 The motorist shall be charged the full

-permit fee plus seventy-five dollars ($75.00) for restoration of the parking permit.
+permit fee plus seventy-five dollars ($75.00) for the restoration of the parking permit.

 Any motorist who parks his or her vehicle on campus during the revocation period is